kmhernan/awesome-bioinformatics-formats/README.md

 * [bigBed](https://genome.ucsc.edu/goldenPath/help/bigBed.html) - Binary and indexed form of [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
 * [bigWig](https://genome.ucsc.edu/goldenPath/help/bigWig.html) - The bigWig format is useful for dense, continuous data and is a binary form of [wiggle](https://genome.ucsc.edu/goldenPath/help/wiggle.html).
 * [Genomedata](https://academic.oup.com/bioinformatics/article/26/11/1458/203307) - a format for efficient storage of multiple tracks of numeric data anchored to a genome.
+* [GenomicsDB](https://www.genomicsdb.org/) - GenomicsDB is an open sourced library and tools with a focus on optimizing sparse array storage specifically for genomic data.
 * [narrowPeak](https://genome.ucsc.edu/FAQ/FAQformat.html#format12) - This format is used to provide called peaks of signal enrichment based on pooled, normalized (interpreted) data.
 It is a BED6+4 format.
 * [tabix](http://samtools.github.io/hts-specs/tabix.pdf) - An *index* file format for genomic intervals (can be used on bed, gtf, vcf, etc).
 * [wiggle](https://genome.ucsc.edu/goldenPath/help/wiggle.html) - ASCII format for dense, continuous data.